fredyns/yii2-wiki/Extension-development.md

 Distribution
 ------------

-- There should be a `readme.md` file clearly describing what extension does, its requirements, how to install and use it.
+- There should be a `readme.md` file clearly describing what extension does in English, its requirements, how to install and use it.
 It should be written using markdown.
-If you want to provide translated readme name it as `readme_ru.md` where `ru` is your language code.
+If you want to provide translated readme, name it as `readme_ru.md` where `ru` is your language code.
 - TBD: composer.json

 Working with database